 A commercial lending broker can arrange for a Full Narrative Commercial Appraisal.
 The commercial appraisal presents facts and conclusions in a logical and concise manner through an examination of comparable inn/B&B sales local to the subject property, and a value as a going concern based on historical data.
 The highest and best use of the property will be determined by the appraiser relative to the inn’s commercial value, verses it’s Residential Value.
 An appraiser familiar with the bed and breakfast industry is critical to the process.

 As stated by Rick Newman, Managing Partner of Commercial Capital Network, LLC, “A lender familiar with the industry, an accountant or qualified industry consultant’s services should be used to analyze the financial data to be sure that income from the property can support the debt service relative to the down payment and your investment objectives.”
 Rick further states “Innkeepers invest their energy and capital over time to create a welcoming and hospitable environment that is unique to their community and valued guests.
 While the charm and ambiance of an inn add to a patron’s experience, such intangibles have only an indirect effect on the actual value.”
-You can read Ricks full article here: The Value of Appraisals/Valuations Prior to Marketing Your Inn.
+You can read Ricks full article here: Obtaining Valuations Prior to Marketing a B&B or Country Inn.

 Finding a qualified buyer may present a challenge as the buyer may need additional income to offset the difference in the property’s revenue, should there be any.
 An aspiring innkeeper may consider pre-qualification, prior to or during the buying process.
 The pre-qualification process can help define the best match for properties that fit their qualifications and overall investment objectives.